sophia-ts/di-news-cli/README.md

 # di-news-cli

-di-news-cli is a wed scrapper for the offiial website of [Ionian University](https://di.ionio.gr/).
+di-news-cli is a web scraper for the official website of [Ionian University](https://di.ionio.gr/).
 With this CLI it is possible to read the website's anouncemnts!

 # Installation